 Among its exhibits, you can find an authentic copy of the National Covenant dating back to 1683, beautiful Scottish pottery, and an engaging exhibition on the suffragettes.
 In just 30 minutes to one hour, depending on how much you like looking at old armor and cannons, you can get a sense of Edinburgh’s history.
 If you’re looking for things to do in Edinburgh with kids, the Museum of Edinburgh is a good choice, since it has an area where children can dress up, get hands-on and do some crafts.
 On the topic of things to do in Edinburgh for families…

 Consider These Things to Do in Edinburgh with Kids

 If you are wondering what to do in Edinburgh with kids, check out some of these options.
 Apart from the Museum of Edinburgh, you can also make a brief stop at the Museum of Childhood further down the street.
 With a large collection of children’s toys and games, the Edinburgh Museum of Childhood was the first museum anywhere in the world to focus on chronicling childhood and its history.
 The collection, ranging from the 18th to the 21st century, will keep your kids interested and engaged, and you won’t have to spend a single penny.

-Interestingly enough, if you don’t know how to find all of these places on your own, doing a guided tour that lasts 1-2 hours won’t cost you anything, apart from the tips/donations at the very end.
+Interestingly enough, if you don’t know how to find all of these places on your own, doing a guided tour that lasts 1-2 hours seems like a great idea.
 If you are on a budget and would like to know more about the various things to do in Edinburgh for free, don’t worry.
 With so many attractions to visit, you will never run out of options.

 Things to Do in Edinburgh for Free